KyleDavidsonPro/kyledavidsonpro.github.com/_posts/2014-07-27-Google-Glass.md

 ##Welcome to the World of Tomorrow!

-This weekend Kainos let me take home a pair of Google Glass for the week to try out the dev kit and play about, there's been talk of a Google Glass hackathon and for this weekend it's good to see how quick development is to pick up for someone without an Android background.
+This weekend the R&D team at Kainos let me take home a pair of Google Glass for the week to try out the dev kit and play about, there's been talk of a Google Glass hackathon and for this weekend it's good to see how quick development is to pick up for someone without an Android background.
 However, first and foremost it's a sweet ass pair of James Bond glasses so...